-NCERT exemplar solutions for class 9 science chapter 13 Why Do We Fall ill is a vital study material for the class 9 students as it has good marks allotment in the class 9 examination.
+NCERT exemplar solutions for Class 9 Science Chapter 13 Why Do We Fall ill is a vital study material for the Class 9 students as it has good marks allotment in the examination.
 Many times questions from this chapter are directly asked in competitive examination.
-For those students who are planning to take biology in their higher secondary school should study this NCERT exemplar thoroughly in order to understand the topic with ease.
+Students who are planning to take biology in their higher secondary school should study this NCERT exemplar thoroughly in order to understand the topic with ease.

 This NCERT Exemplar Solutions Class 9 Science has the answer to questions given in NCERT exemplar book.
 This page presents you with 18 multiple choice questions, 11 short answer questions and 10 long answer questions.